handbook

 - Make sure your students know to pick up their ordered lunch from the lunch line.

 Forgotten lunches— if a student leaves his lunch at home, he may purchase on IOU an extra ordered lunch if available, or a convenience lunch (Easy Mac, corn dogs, etc.).
-Parents will be notified by a call or email and a note sent home.
-Payment must be sent in the next school day.
+Parents will receive a bill through incidental billing for the cost of the lunch.

 Snack & Soda Machines—There is a snack machine in the lower building for students to purchase snacks after lunch or during car line.
 Elementary teachers may make classroom policy about snacks allowed during the school day, including snacks purchased from the vending machine.
-There is a soda machine in the high school lunch room for high school students only, and a snack machine.
+There is a soda and snack machine in the high school lunchroom for high school students only.
 Only water can be taken into classrooms.

 Student Employment & Work Permits